 - includes aligned and comprehensive standards, as well as uses early learner-centered prek-3 instructional practices;

 - promotes deep knowledge about children’s comprehensive development leading to sustained efforts, in collaboration with families, to support children’s learning gains; and

 - provides the foundation for durable and long-lasting family, community, and school partnerships.

 Select a topic below for more details.

-This P-8 Priority Initiative is sponsored by Deputy Superintendent Dr. Scott M. Koenigsknecht and supported by Richard Lower, Director, Office of Preschool & Out-Of-School Time Learning.
+This P-8 Priority is sponsored by Deputy Superintendent Dr. Scott M. Koenigsknecht and supported by Richard Lower, Director, Office of Preschool & Out-Of-School Time Learning.